 - NEVER order CDS with a credit card

-- Material is ordered the same day (usually)
+- Material orders are transmitted to the vendor the same day (usually)

 - If in stock, items are typically shipped the following day